Hardhat-Enterprises/Deakin-Detonator-Toolkit/README.md

 # 🔧 Setup

-To install Deakin Detonator Toolkit on Kali, you can follow either the new or old methods.
+To install the Deakin Detonator Toolkit on Kali, you can follow either the new or old methods.
 The new method is a one&#8209;step process that utilises a Python script.
 If that doesn't work, the old method will take you through the steps manually.

 ## New method